Comfort Dish

-• 1kg of fresh white fish (e.g. grouper, tilapia, or similar)
+• 1kg of fresh white fish, such as grouper, tilapia or similar

 • 2 onions, sliced